-The University of South Wales’ LLB (Hons) Legal Practice (Exempting) degree has been officially validated by the Solicitors Regulation Authority and is the only one of its kind in England and Wales.
-We designed this course in consultation with practising solicitors and the professional body, the SRA, to give you the skills to become a highly employable lawyer.
-If you want to be a solicitor, this is a great way to combine the academic and professional parts of your training.
+The University of South Wales’ LLB (Hons) Legal Practice (Exempting) degree has been officially validated by the Solicitors Regulation Authority to give you the skills to become a highly employable solicitor.
+If you want to be a solicitor, this is a great way to combine the academic and vocational stages of your training.

 In addition, three elective legal practice modules (which may include, Personal Injury and Clinical Negligence Litigation, Advanced Criminal Litigation, Advanced Business and Corporate Law and Practice, Commercial Property, Family Law and Practice, Employment Law and Practice and Wills and Estate Planning)